• We surveyed personality test users to compile our best personality test platform picks.

 How the Big Five assessment works

-The personality-trait research that led to the Big Five assessment originated with researchers Gordon Allport and Hendry Odbert in the 1930s.
+The personality trait research that led to the Big Five assessment originated with researchers Gordon Allport and Hendry Odbert in the 1930s.
 According to the Big Five test, the primary traits are agreeableness, conscientiousness, extroversion, neuroticism, and openness to experience.
 The test indicates which of your traits are most and least prominent.

 The Big Five test takes about 10–20 minutes to complete.
 With each question, you’ll be asked to indicate whether the statement is very inaccurate, moderately inaccurate, neither accurate nor inaccurate, moderately accurate, or very accurate.
 You’ll see phrases such as “makes friends easily” or “worries about things.”
 Our testers like that this test offers some gray areas in the range of responses and appreciate the option for a neutral response.